AliShujjat/MarvelVsDC/README.md

 # MarvelVsDC

-A simple attempt at exploratory data analysis, answering the following questions regarding movies relased by Marvel and DC comics
+A simple attempt at exploratory data analysis, answering the following questions regarding movies released by Marvel and DC comics

 1. Total Number of Movies
 2. Top 10 Highest Grossing Movies